nuxeo/doc.nuxeo.com-content/src/admindoc/setup/elasticsearch-setup.md

 ## Setting up an Elasticsearch Cluster

-The default configuration uses an embedded Elasticsearch instance that runs&nbsp;in the same JVM as the Nuxeo Platform's.
+The default configuration uses an embedded Elasticsearch instance that runs in the same JVM as the Nuxeo Platform's.

 {{#> callout type='warning' }}

-This embedded mode&nbsp;**is only for testing purpose**&nbsp;and should not be used in production.
+This embedded mode **is only for testing purpose** and should not be used in production.

 {{/callout}}